wallimans/Active-Directory-Home-Lab/readme.md

 # Table of Contents

-This repository will serve as a directory for my various home lab projects, thanks for stopping by!
+This repository serves as a directory for my various home lab projects, thanks for stopping by!

 ## Active Directory